varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

-String types will evaluate to *false* if they are empty; backend types will evalute to *false* if they don't have a backend assigned; integer types will evaluate to *false* if their value is zero.
+String types will evaluate to *false* if they are empty; backend types will evalute to *false* if they don't have a backend assigned; integer types will evaluate to *false* if their value is zero; duration types will evaluate to *false* if their value is equal or less than zero.

 Time
 ~~~~